Skip to content

 15 min read

 The AI receptionist market has fragmented significantly since 2025, with new entrants undercutting on price while established players add features.
 That fragmentation makes direct comparison harder than it should be, because every platform bills differently, bundles differently, and defines "included" differently.
-Trillet's own Complete AI Receptionist Guide for Small Businesses covers how these systems work; this roundup focuses on the head-to-head numbers.
-All pricing data is current as of June 2026 and cross-checked against each provider's published pricing.
+This page is the pricing table: what each platform charges, what you actually get for it, and what it costs at real usage.
+If you are looking for a recommendation rather than the raw numbers, the best AI receptionist for small business buyer's guide makes the call and explains the reasoning.
+For how these systems work at all, start with the complete AI receptionist guide.
+All pricing data is current as of July 2026 and cross-checked against each provider's published pricing.

 How We Evaluated These 10 Platforms